treeman/jonashietala/posts/2021-05-10-how_i_made_a_kick_ass_cover_for_my_self_published_book.markdown

 # Email communication

-Because all our communication was over email, I wanted to dedicate some time to the art of writing effective emails (that with the prevalence of remote working might be one of the most important skills you can focus on).
+Because all our communication was over email, I wanted to dedicate some time to the art of writing effective emails (which with the prevalence of remote working might be one of the most important skills you can focus on).

 I have some simple rules I try to follow, and they've proved to be very effective: